ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 We highly recommend using the so:PropertyValue object to describe variables using one of a tiered set of options, and avoid the simple free text value.
 The so:PropertyValue object enables a structured description of a variable that can provide greater interoperability and machine processing.

-### Basic: Tier 0
+### Starter
-In it's most basic form, a so:PropertyValue can be published with a name and description of the variable.
+A so:PropertyValue can be published with a name and description of the variable.
 This is essentially equivalent to the free text option, but makes parsing the metadata simpler.
 The name provided should match the label for the variable in the dataset.
 If that label does not clearly convey the meaning of the variable, use so:alternateName to provide a label that better conveys the meaning of the variable.
 Use so:description to provide a text explanation of the variable, including its data type, what kind of values are expected, and any measurement method or environmental context information that applies to values for the variable in the described dataset.
 Example:

 ```
 {